How to Get Better at Wine Tasting: A Guide to Developing Your Palate

 Sweetness

-Most wines are dry, but a touch of sweetness is common in certain styles.
+Most wines are dry, but some styles have a touch of sweetness.

 Finish